 - Beneficiary group representatives

-The day is divided into equal-length sessions, each of which is focused on a specific beneficiary group, such as society, partners, investors, customers, employees, the media, trades unions, and government.
+The day is divided into equal-length sessions, each of which is focused on a specific beneficiary group, such as society, partners, investors, customers, employees, the media, trade unions, and government.
 The number of sessions is equal to the number of beneficiary groups to be explored, plus the opening and closing sessions.

 Example session: Investors